 Peanut Allergies Are Common

 Peanut allergies make peanuts a dangerous choice for many people.
-For some, the symptoms are mild, like a stomachache or itchy eyes.
+For some, the symptoms are mild, like a stomachache or itchy skin.

 Others, however, have more serious reactions, including anaphylaxis.
 If you’re in this camp, you’ll need to avoid peanuts entirely, as even very small amounts of the legume can be dangerous.